goshatch/gosha.net/_projects/portraiture-common-ground.md

-In one striking photograph taken during the Great Leap Forward famine — which claimed upwards of thirty million lives — a group of children are depicted apparently standing on top of a field of wheat, apparently so densely grown that it could support their weight.
-(Fig. 7) The children were in fact standing on top of a bench concealed by the especially arranged stalks.
+In one striking photograph taken during the Great Leap Forward famine — which claimed upwards of thirty million lives — a group of children are depicted apparently standing on top of a field of wheat, apparently so densely grown that it could support their weight[^21].
+(Fig. 7[^22]) The children were in fact standing on top of a bench concealed by the especially arranged stalks.

-{% figure caption: "Fig. 7: People standing on top of unharvested grain in the “Sputnik” fields[^21] of autumn 1959.[^22]" %}
+{% figure caption: "Fig. 7: People standing on top of unharvested grain in the “Sputnik” fields of autumn 1959." %}
 ![Fig. 7: People standing on top of unharvested grain in the “Sputnik” fields of autumn 1959.](/assets/images/projects/portraiture-common-ground/07-sputnik.jpg)
 {% endfigure %}